-CBT focuses on the relationship between thoughts (what's going on in our heads), feelings (emotions and physical sensations), and behaviors (how we act).
-For example, the thought, "I'm broken, I'll never get better" can trigger feelings of sadness, hopelessness and frustration.
-In kids and teens, emotional pain often manifests as physical symptoms like headaches and stomachaches - for example, nausea and "butterflies" before a test.
-Subsequently, these thoughts, negative emotions and physical symptoms can lead to behaviors like staying in bed, missing school and isolating from friends - which ultimately makes kids feel worse.
+CBT focuses on the relationship between thoughts (what's happening in your head), feelings (emotions + physical sensations), and behaviors (how you act) - a cycle that can maintain and exacerbate pain.
+For example, the thought, "I'm broken, I'll never get better" might trigger feelings of sadness, hopelessness and fear.
+Emotions then manifest physically: for example, stomach "butterflies," nausea, and headaches are common physical manifestations of stress and anxiety.
+Stress and anxiety, natural consequences of being sick or in pain, subsequently trigger and exacerbate pain.
+These thoughts, negative emotions, and physical feelings then lead to unhealthy behaviors like staying in bed, missing work or school, and isolating from friends - which ultimately make pain worse.

-Research shows that the experience of pain is mediated by multiple factors, including stress, mood and attention.
-High stress, high anxiety and low mood actually make pain feel worse.
+Research shows that the experience of pain is mediated by many factors, including stress, anxiety, mood and attention.
+High stress, high anxiety, negative emotions, and focusing on pain actually make the body feel worse.
 The converse is also true: being relaxed, happy and distracted can help pain feel less bad.